TheBirdEffect/ApronMaster/README.md

 ApronMaster is a web application developed to efficiently schedule resources during aircraft turnarounds.
 This system serves as both a management tool and a scheduling system, optimizing the entire process of aircraft maintenance and deployment.

+**Note:** This project was developed as part of a Bachelor's thesis.

 ## Features

 - **Resource Planning:** Manage and schedule resources such as equipment and refueling efficiently.